High-entropy alloy: High entropy effect

 The high entropy effect is the most important effect because it can enhance the formation of solid solutions and makes the microstructure much simpler than expected.
 Prior knowledge expected multi component alloys to have many different interactions among elements and thus form many different kinds of binary, ternary, and quaternary compounds and/or segregated phases.
 Thus, such alloys would possess complicated structures, brittle by nature.
 This expectation in fact neglects the effect of high entropy.
 Indeed, according to the second law of thermodynamics, the state having the lowest mixing Gibbs free energy $\Delta G_{mix} = \Delta H_{mix} - T\Delta S_{mix}$ among all possible states would be the equilibrium state.
 Elemental phases based on one major element have small enthalpy of mixing ($\Delta H_{mix}$) and a small entropy of mixing ($\Delta S_{mix}$), and compound phases have large $\Delta H_{mix}$ but small $\Delta S_{mix}$; on the other hand, solid-solution phases containing multiple elements have medium $\Delta H_{mix}$ and high $\Delta S_{mix}$.
 As a result, solid-solution phases become highly competitive for equilibrium state and more stable especially at high temperatures.
+However, recent experimental and theory work have revealed the flaw of this framework.
+The stability of the solid-solution phase should be considered by the change in the Gibbs free energy if a small amount of a new compound phase form from the solid-solution phase.
+If the formation of the new compound phase can decrease the Gibbs free energy, the solid solution phase is not stable (marginal utility).
+Compared with the high entropy effect, this new paradigm considers the multiphase microstructure and explains the experimental observation that the single phase high-entropy alloys are actually rare.